-PHI 1105.
+PHI 1105

 Description: Examination of the nature of morality and specific moral issues.
 Questions explored include: What is the foundation of morality?
 What makes actions either right or wrong?
 What does it mean to be a good person?
 What gives life meaning?
 Why should we try to do the right thing?
-Topics include: abortion, war, euthanasia, animal rights, happiness, the meaning of life, environmental rights, poverty, sex, racism, free speech, torture, and the law.
+Topics include: abortion, war, euthanasia, animal rights, happiness, the meaning of life, environmental rights, poverty, sex, feminism, racism, free speech, torture, and the law.

-PHI 110 - Introduction to Critical Thinking
+PHI 110 - Logic and Critical Thinking in the Digital Age

-Description: Introductory study of critical thinking and informal logic, with emphasis on argumentation, rhetoric, and problem-solving.
-Examination of language, meaning, definition, fallacies, and arguments as they occur in both academic and real-world settings.
-Application of critical thinking strategies to contemporary issues and practical problem solving.
+Description: Introductory study of critical thinking and logic, with emphasis on argumentation, rhetoric, and problem-solving.
+Examination of language, meaning, definition, fallacies, and arguments as they occur in academic and real-world settings (with an emphasis on online communication, media, and digital environments).
+Application of logic and critical thinking strategies to contemporary issues and practical problem solving.